dhthwy/r/README.md

 # r

+"How were they able to take out iran's leadership?
+Under the guise of a deal of course.

+Cut the chicken heads right off in one fell swoop.
+Probably won't turn out well though.
+"

 "I haven't been able to work at my desk for nearly 6 years.
 Now it's used only for storage.
 There's some dead flowers on it too.

 In the beginning I begged you for help.
 I couldn't sit at my desk for anymore than 2 hours.
 The longer I'd sit, the more overwhelming it became.